Non-equilibrium Renormalization Group Fixed-Points of the Quantum Clock Chain and the Quantum Potts chain: The disordered model

-In equilibrium critical phenomena, RG fixed-points of the pure system often also control the phase transitions of the disordered system \cite{Lubensky}, perhaps best exemplified by the Harris criterion \cite{Harris}.
-In the Harris criterion, one checks whether the distribution of random couplings becomes narrower or broader as the coarse-graining iterates at the unstable fixed-point of the pure model, which determines whether disorder is relevant at the phase transition.
+In equilibrium critical phenomena, RG analysis often sheds light on the effect of disorder on phase transitions of the pure system.
+In the Harris criterion \cite{Harris, Lubensky}, for example, one checks whether the distribution of random couplings becomes narrower or broader as the coarse-graining iterates at the unstable fixed-point of the pure model, which determines whether disorder is relevant at the phase transition.
 Here we show that the non-equilibrium RG fixed points also control the DQPT of the disordered systems, which are started to be studied only very recently in DQPTs \cite{DQPT_RFIM,DQPT_MBL}.
 Unlike the Harris criterion, as will be shown, it is the stable fixed points that control the DQPT of the disordered system.
 We will modify Eq. \ref{eq:RG} to treat the disordered system.

-Consider now the disordered chain where the nearest-neighbor bonds at different lattice sites are drawn independently from a probability distribution, $P(J_i)$.
+Because the DQPTs in the Potts chain are the same as the ones in the clock chain, we study here only the latter.
+Consider now the disordered clock chain where the nearest-neighbor bonds at different lattice sites are drawn independently from a probability distribution, $P(J_i)$.
 We take $\ket{\psi_0} = \ket{\psi}_\product$.
 In analogy with the free energy, the self-averaging quantity here should be the quench-averaged rate function:

 $\vec J = \{J_1, J_2, ...\}$ is one realization of the bonds with a rate function $l_{\vec J}(t)$, and $P(\vec J) = \prod_i P(J_i)$ is the probability density of this realization. $\qbraket{\cdot}$ denotes quench-averaging under $P(\vec J)$.